approov/approov-service-retrofit/USAGE.md

 ### Allow Access Without Token (Optional)

 Conversely, if the device could not obtain proof of attestation, for example because of a `POOR_NETWORK` or `NO_NETWORK` response from the SDK, the default behavior is to cancel the request to your API.
-However, you might prefer to let the request attempt the connection to your backend without the Approov Token to allow for server-side handling (e.g., returning a custom 401/403).
+However, you might prefer to let the request attempt the connection to your backend without a valid Approov token to allow for server-side handling (e.g., returning a custom 401/403).

-To implement this, check for `POOR_NETWORK` and return `false`, which proceeds without the token validation (skips adding token).
+To implement this, check for `POOR_NETWORK` and return `false`, which proceeds without requiring a valid token fetch.

+If `ApproovService.setUseApproovStatusIfNoToken(true)` is enabled, then proceeding without a valid token may still add the `Approov-Token` header with the fetch status value, such as `POOR_NETWORK` or `MITM_DETECTED`.
+This gives your backend explicit context about why the request continued without a real token.

 ```kotlin
     if (approovResults.status == Approov.TokenFetchStatus.POOR_NETWORK) {